Here’s the big misconception…

 This may sound silly… you’d think your eyes would automatically work together right?

 While we hope that is the case for you, often times they don’t.
-This skill is call Binocularity, which is the ability to aim both eyes together at the same point, and it can be trained with various exercises.
-The better binocularity one has, the better their depth perception will be.
+This skill is call Binocularity, which is the ability to aim both eyes together at the same point, giving you optimal depth perception.
+The great thing is it can be trained with various exercises.

-Everyone develops differently.
-There are multiple influences on your development like genetic make up, daily habits, and frequent stressors.
+Everyone develops differently, and there are multiple influences on your development like genetic make up, daily habits, and frequent stressors.

 Your ability to use both eyes equally together is no different.